 Straightforward, direct marketing translations have their place.
-This translation services is perfect for translating simple, persuasive marketing content into any language you can think of.
-The result will be a translation that remains faithful to the source text, with some localisation to ensure it is relevant to your target audience.
+This translation service is perfect for translating simple, persuasive marketing content into another language.
+The result will be a translation that reads fluently, but remains faithful to the source text, with localisation to ensure it is relevant to your target audience.

 But how many advertising and marketing messages are that straightforward?
 If you’ve invested as outlined above in the original copy, the chances are the message is highly targeted for customers in your domestic market.
 Not target customers in new markets.